 MONMOUTH COUNTY, NJ – In its heyday, Fort Monmouth – a military base spanning three towns in Monmouth County – was a hub for innovation.

 This is where the first radio-equipped weather balloon reached the upper atmosphere, introducing a technique still in use today.
-It was also where the United States Army’s first radio aircraft detection and ranging system, also known as radar, was developed.
+It was also where the US Army’s first radio aircraft detection and telemetry system, also known as radar, was developed.
 But now, nearly a century later, the military base is inoperable and largely abandoned.
 Streaming giant Netflix could change that.

 Netflix announced this week that it is bidding for a portion of nearly 300 acres of the base, with plans to make it one of the largest film and television production facilities in the country.
 It’s a plan that already has Governor Phil Murphy’s blessing.